jeanslack/Videomass/features.md

 - Write subtitles to video.
 - Ability to include IDs in filenames.
 - Ability to restrict file names.
-- Ability to keep youtube-dl backend updated (depends by installer / app).
+- Ability to keep youtube-dl backend updated (only available for *.AppImage, *.exe and *.app packages).